Dual Career and Integration Services in Austria

-There are several regional DC Service networks and special services for partners at Austrian universities and research institutions available:
+Here you will find information on the Austrian Network for Dual Career (ANDC) in German.
+Besides, there are several regional DC Service networks and special services for partners at Austrian universities and research institutions available:

 - Five Styrian and one Carinthian universities have set up the common network DC Service Styria - Carinthia to create synergies for optimal use.

 - DC Service Vienna - Lower Austria - Upper Austria supports dual career couples in Vienna, Lower Austria and Upper Austria.

 - The main purpose of the DC Service Support of the WWTF is the networking of member organisations from the research and scientific domain in the greater area of Vienna to improve the support for dual career couples.
 The target group for counselling are the partners of recent (or ongoing) senior research staff appointments of member organisations.
 This service takes place in close coordination with the DC Service Vienna - Lower Austria - Upper Austria.

 - The three universities in the middle and western provinces of Austria established the DC Service Network Upper Austria - Salzburg - Tyrol (DC OOE-S-T) in 2017.
 The network is informal without a separate organizational structure, flexible in its approaches, fast in reacting to requests and open for new members (currently 6 members) who need to sign a letter of intent specifying the rights and duties of membership.
 Further information: University of Innsbruck | Johannes Kepler University Linz | University of Salzburg

 - IST (Institute for Science and Technology) Austria offers individualized job search information and assistance to spouses and partners of newly appointed scientists and employees.